yale-redcap/yes3-exporter/documents/userguide.md

 Users *with* project-design rights have the ability to create, modify and download exports.
 Users *without* project-design rights and ability to export (e.g., de-identified data) can access what is created; they can view the export and download data.
 Users with no project-design or data export rights will not see the Exporter module listed on right-hand panel.

 Users will not have access to a specific export unless they have both **view and export** permissions on all items (forms and fields) in the export specification.
 This protects the data and prevents unblinding.
-For those working on earlier REDCap versions, the YES3 Exporter handling of form access permissions effectively mimic the REDCap Version 12 form-specific exporter permissions, by using the form-specific user data entry rights as proxies for export rights (assuming that the user has overall project export rights).

 If a user attempts to access an export with restricted data, they will receive the following message: